 FAQ

 Meat can be added to hot and sour soup.
-I recommend adding ground chicken or pork, and boil to cook it through, in step 2.
+I recommend adding ground chicken, or ground pork, and boil to cook it through in step 2.

-Different vinegars have different acidity levels and flavors, so it's based on personal preference.
+Different vinegars have varying acidity and flavor, so it's based on personal preference.
 Typically, Chinese black vinegar is used in this soup for its fruity and umami taste, but you can also use white vinegar, rice vinegar or apple cider vinegar.

 More like this